labiybafakh/OrnibiBotMicro/README.md

 # OrnibibotMicro

-This code is used to control a flapping robot with 4 SBUS servo motor using ESP32.
+This code is used to control a flapping robot with 4 SBUS servo motor using [Teensy 4.1](https://www.pjrc.com/store/teensy41.html)
-It works in ROS system by using multi core feature of ESP32.

 It uses [micro_ros_platformio](https://github.com/micro-ROS/micro_ros_platformio) library.